Terms And Conditions

 From time to time it is necessary to put in place a Legal Indemnities Insurance Policy to cover certain risks (such as the enforcement of restrictive covenants or the absence of buildings regulation consent).
 When this is the case we will discuss it with you.
 Should a policy be required we are happy to act on your behalf in arranging it.

-We are not authorised by the Financial Services Authority.
-However we are included on the register maintained by the Financial Services Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
-This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Law Society.
-The register can be accessed via the Financial Services Authority website at www.fsa.gov.uk/register.
+We are not authorised by the Financial Conduct Authority.
+However, we are included on the register maintained by the Financial Conduct Authority so that we can carry on insurance distribution activity, which is broadly the advising on, selling and administration of insurance contracts.
+This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
+The register can be accessed via the Financial Conduct Authority website at www.fca.gov.uk/firms/financial-services-register.

 We select products from a limited number of insurers depending on the type of policy that is being arranged.
 We are not contractually obliged to conduct business in this way.
 Please ask us for a list of insurers.